-Please complete and return to \\\\\\ (named person or school office) who will acknowledge receipt and explain what action will be taken.
+Please complete and return to (named

+person or school office) who will acknowledge receipt and explain what action will be

+taken.

 Your name:

+Dunilla nama (if relevant)

 Pupil's name (if relevant):

 Your relationship to the pupil (if relevant):

+rour relationship to the pupir (ii relevant).

 Address:

+Addition.

 Postcode:

 Day time telephone number:

 Evening telephone number:

-Please give details of your complaint, including whether you have spoken to anybody at the school about it.
+Please give details of your complaint, including whether you have spoken to

+anybody at the school about it.

 What action, if any, have you already taken to try and resolve your complaint (who did you speak to and what was the response)?

 What actions do you feel might resolve the problem at this stage?

 Are you attaching any paperwork?
 If so, please give details.

+Are you attaching any paperwork: it so, please give details.

+Cianatura

 Signature:

 Date:

-Official use
+Official use Date acknowledgement sent:

-Date acknowledgement sent:
+Date acknowledgement sent.

 By who:

+Compleint referred to

 Complaint referred to:

 Date: